Everett Memorial Stadium: Planned replacement

-The track stadium was renovated in 2022 and reopened with a new surface and track.
 The county and city government approved the development of a feasibility study that would investigate whether a new multipurpose stadium could be built in Everett to replace Funko Field.
-The study was spurred by updated Minor League Baseball standards and the AquaSox moving to High-A with more games.
+The study was spurred by updated Minor League Baseball standards and the AquaSox moving to the High-A level and playing more games each season.
+A site next to Angel of the Winds Arena in downtown Everett was selected for the study; other proposed sites included the Everett Mall, Kasch Park, and a city-owned lot near Interstate 5.